entando/entando-docs/vuepress/docs/next/tutorials/devops/change-default-datasource.md

 from other environment variables.

 ## Build Your Docker Base Image
-It is recommended that you consider using a dedicated CI/CD build tool such as Jenkins X to build the base image and maintain traceability between your source code and the resulting Docker image.
+It is recommended that you consider using a dedicated CI/CD build tool such as Tekton to build the base image and maintain traceability between your source code and the resulting Docker image.
 One possible build command could look like this:
 ``` bash
 docker build . -t YOUR-DOCKER-REGISTRY.com/YOUR-ORG/YOUR-BASE-IMAGE:1.0.0
 ```